GunHeeJoe/VAEP-KCC/README.md

 # VAEP(Valuing Actions by Estimating Probabilities)

+Always welcome if you are curious about the progress of my research or my thesis

 <Introduction>
 -An indicator that uses data called StatsBomb to evaluate the value of all actions : VAEP<br/>
 -VAEP is calculated as the difference between the change in scoring probability and the change in conceding probability after predicting the score probability and the concede probability of each action through machine learning.<br/>